 Can I ride my mountain bike?

 Mountain and fat biking are permitted on designated trails at Kirchner Woods, DuMont Meadow, and Page Forest.
+E-bikes are not permitted.
 Biking is prohibited at Wiessner Woods and the Mill Trail Property.
 All bike trails on SLT-owned properties are considered multi-use and open to all users unless signed otherwise.